diantyapitaloka/Groceries-Sales-Performance/README.md

 Meanwhile, Grain and Dairy have the lowest repeat rates, possibly due to bulk purchases or less frequent consumption.

+## ⛄🌀⭐ Business Recommendation ⭐🌀⛄

+1. Focus on high-value, low-volume items like Poultry, Fewer units, but higher revenue per sale
+2. Keep fast-moving, repeat-friendly products like Confections, Drives retention and frequent purchases
+3. Combine margin and momentum for optimal business growth
+4. Many businesses focus only on increasing sales volume — but selling smarter means choosing the right mix of products.
+5. High-value products raise your average revenue per customer.
+6. Repeat-friendly products increase lifetime value and engagement.
+The real growth comes from strategy, not just scale.
+Build value.
+Build loyalty.
+Grow sustainably.

 ## ⛄🌀⭐ Summary ⭐🌀⛄
 1. Revenue & Sales Performance
 Confections generated the highest revenue at $565.9M with 4.9M units sold, followed by Meat at $526.3M.
 Although Poultry only sold 3.1M units, it still earned $386.2M, reflecting high value per sale.